Bir-Hakeim station: Station layout

+Platform

+Bir-Hakeim is an elevated station with a standard configuration.
+It has two platforms separated by the metro tracks, all covered by a glass roof in the marquee style of the stations of the time.
+The vertical walls are covered with bevelled white ceramic tiles on the inside, and bricks with geometric patterns on the outside.
+The advertising frames are made of white ceramic and the name of the station is inscribed in Parisine font on enamelled plaques.
+The seats are a white Motte style arranged on convex-shaped benches covered with flat white ceramic tiles.
+The lighting is semi-direct, projected on the floor by blue ceiling lights, on the walls by partially concealed lighting tubes and on the framework by blue light projectors.

+When it was renovated in 2008, the station received a work by the American visual artist Judy Ledgerwood, Night and Day.
+It is a double stained-glass window placed on the glass roof above the tracks at each end of the station.
+The work was offered to the RATP in exchange for a Guimard entrance for the Van Buren Street station of the Chicago subway.

+Other connections

+The station connects to the Champ de Mars–Tour Eiffel station on RER C line via an underground connecting corridor.

+In addition, it is served by line 30 of the RATP Bus Network.

 Places of interest

-It is the station closest to the Eiffel Tower; the signs on the station walls say "Bir-Hakeim — Tour Eiffel".
+It is the station closest to the Eiffel Tower.
 Near the station is the site of the former Vélodrome d'hiver (Winter Velodrome or "Vel' d'Hiv"), which was famous for its cycling competitions but became infamous as the first place of detention for thousands of Parisian Jews who were rounded up by the police on 16 and 17 July 1942 before their deportation to Nazi concentration camps.
 The velodrome was destroyed in 1960 in the course of work done on the bank of the Seine (Front de Seine).
 A commemorative monument has been raised near the south side of the station, above the tracks of the RER C.

 In the film Last Tango in Paris, Maria Schneider's character has an argument which leads to a physical altercation with her boyfriend in the Bir-Hakeim station.